EmilPoulsen/Emu.Resources/examples/PlywoodStripTorsion/README.md

 ## Instructions
 1. Download the [definition](Emu_PlywoodStripTorsion.gh)
 2. Open the definition in Rhino 5 or Rhino 6
-3. Star the simulation by double clicking on the timer component.
+3. Start the simulation by double clicking on the timer component.

 ## Preview